 The photos above are arranged in three parts: 1) the mill buildings’ exterior, today, 2) the BMC exhibits, and 3) a few of the many other museum exhibits.
 (More information about the other exhibits can be found on the museum’s website, here.)
 Following is a breakdown of what’s shown in the latter two parts:

-BMC exhibits: A big blue sign explaining why the BMC was historically so important (click or tap on it twice to enlarge).
+BMC Exhibits: A big blue sign explaining why the BMC was historically so important (click or tap twice on this image to enlarge it).
 A working model of the famous power loom.
 A big bell that controlled the workers’ daily schedule.
-A diorama showing the first two mill buildings along the river, with housing for the farm-girl workers behind them.
+A diorama showing the first two mill buildings along the river, and dormitories for the farm-girl workers nearby.

-Other exhibits: A 1920 paper bag machine that produced 22,000 bags an hour for the Waltham Paper Bag Company.
+Other Exhibits: A 1920 paper bag machine that produced 22,000 bags an hour for the Waltham Paper Bag Company.
 An 1857 horse-drawn fire engine with a steam powered tank, which shot water through the hoses to a height of 150-200 feet.
 A fully intact Model T chassis.
 Finally, an engraving machine from the Waltham Watch Company (1854-1950), and a few of its mass-produced watches and clocks.